How to Successfully Design With a BGA

 Table of Contents

 Currently, the standard packaging for housing a variety of advanced multifunctional semiconductor devices like FPGAs and microprocessors is the Ball Grid Array (BGA).
 Components in BGA packages are used in a huge range of embedded designs, either as host processors or as peripherals like memories.
 BGAs have evolved significantly over the years to keep up with technological progression of chip manufacturers, and variations of BGA packages are being used in specialized leadless packaging for a variety of devices.
 However, in HDI design and layout, the most difficult components to work with are BGAs with high pin count and small pin pitch.

-Currently, the standard for housing a variety of advanced and multifaceted semiconductor devices like FPGAs and microprocessors is done through Ball Grid Array (BGA) device packaging, using the BGA component.
-BGA packages for embedded design has evolved significantly over the years, to keep up with the technological progression of chip manufacturers.
-This particular type of packaging can be broken down into standard BGAs and micro BGAs.
-With today’s electronics technology, the demand for I/O availability poses a number of challenges, even for experienced PCB designers, due to multiple exit routes.
+BGA packages can be broken down into standard BGAs and micro BGAs.
+With today’s electronics technology, the demand for I/O availability poses a number of challenges, even for experienced PCB designers, specifically with regard to routing on multiple layers.
 What are some strategies we can use to successfully overcome these BGA PCB design challenges?

 Check out Altium Designer® in action...